Technicolor Creative Studios: Progressing towards delivering its recovery plan

 Progressing towards delivering its recovery plan

-PARIS (FRANCE), April 3, 2023 – Technicolor Creative Studios (Euronext Paris: TCHCS) (the “Company”) announces today an update of the implementation of its refinancing.
+PARIS (FRANCE), April 3, 2023 – Technicolor Creative Studios TCHCS (the "Company") announces today an update of the implementation of its refinancing.

 Caroline Parot, Chief Executive Officer of Technicolor Creative Studios, said: "Reaching an agreement on the refinancing of Technicolor Creative Studios has been pivotal in establishing the foundations of our long-term growth.
 I am delighted that the process is progressing well with the execution of a conciliation protocol in line with the established schedule.
 We are extremely grateful for the confidence and support of our key creditors and shareholders, as we strive to achieve Technicolor Creative Studios' full value potential.
 I would also like to thank all the teams for the great work they have done so far and are preparing to do throughout the year.
 Their talent, creativity, and dedication are the reasons why our Company is trusted by so many in the industry."